denis-beurive/ubuntu-docker-dev/README.md

-# Ubuntu JAMMY docker container for developers
+# Ubuntu docker containers for developers

 This repository contains the "Dockerfile" that build a development environment for C/C++/Rust developers with Ubuntu [Jammy](jammy/Dockerfile) and [Noble](noble/Dockerfile) docker containers.